sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 <br>
 <br>

-## SOME CLARIFICATIONS on the CONCEPTS:
+## SOME CONCEPTS CLARIFICATIONS:

-**Safety** is related to freedom from accidents and material damages and looses.
+**Safety** is related to freedom from accidents and material/propierties/equipment damage and looses.

 **Safety** is NOT **Reliability**!!
 Reliability is the correctness of a system performing it's intended duty/function during a consecutive period.

 **Safety** is NOT **Security**!!
 Security is the ability to defence against intended damages and malicious actions.
 <br>

+**Safety** and **Availability** are DO NOT imply each other: the safest airplane, is that one never takes off...
+A system that is working at a given moment, doesn't imply it is safe.
+The other way around, also don't mean it is true.
+An airbag for an automotive system, can be very safe, but once it is triggered, it is not available anymore.

 ## SAFETY RELATED CONCEPTS: